SrgyS/rsschool-cv/cv.md

 - **GitHub:** [SrgyS](https://github.com/SrgyS)
 - Discord RS School server nickname: Sergei Stepanov(@SrgyS)
 # About Me:
+  I've experienced in various fields.
+After graduation, I worked as a cell phone repairman for almost six years.
+After that I decided to change my line of work and went into sales.
+I worked as a car salesman for over 10 years.
+Now I decided to change the field of activity again.
+My goal is to become a front-end developer.
+Technical background and education help me in learning new knowledge and skills.
+I enjoy solving problems.
+Soft skills and sense of humor are also my strong points.
 # Skills:
   html, css video courses on Youtube channel Glo Academy
 # Code example: